-Is a construction project going on near you that damaged your house or building?
-Heavy construction activities including demolition, excavation or jack-hammering are proven to cause significant damage.
+Is a construction project going on near you that caused significant damage to your house or building?
+Are construction defects or poor maintenance causing your home or building to be dangerous?
+Heavy construction activities including demolition, excavation or jack-hammering are proven to cause major damage.
 Your foundation may have cracks from the repetitive nature and force of the vibrations.
-If you have you felt your home or building shake or rattle at times during the construction process, and you notice structural damage, you likely need to pursue a remedy to repair the losses you have sustained.
+If you've felt your home or building shake or rattle at times during the construction process, and you notice signifcant structural damage, you likely need to pursue a remedy to repair the losses you have sustained.

 Construction Vibrations and Resulting Damage